Study in Ireland Requirements Guide for Indian Students

 Owing to its lower education and living costs, Ireland is thronged by Indian students.
 Adding to this is Ireland’s robust business environment.

 So do you have what it takes to study in Ireland?
-If yes, let us see how your profile fares up against the requirements to study in Ireland.
+If yes, let us see how your profile fares up against study in Ireland requirements.

 As an Indian student your past academic performances are one of the requirements that affect your chances to study in Ireland.